AZORES – The Trip

 Porto Formoso.
 Beach black sand.

 Lagoa do Fogo.
-Crater lake at the centre of Sao Miguel.
+Crater Lake at the centre of Sao Miguel.
 Many great viewpoints from the road to see much of the central south island and all the lake.
 Usually cloudy at the lake but clear the day I was there.

 Medium difficulty trail of 12 km.
-TH Praia, walk roads through farmland, forest, Levada irrigation channel, views of the Atlantic Ocean.
-Pass the valley of Ribeira da Praia, arrive at the bottom.
+TH Praia, walk roads through farmland, forest, Levada irrigation channel, and views of the Atlantic Ocean.
+Pass the valley of Ribeira da Praia, and arrive at the bottom.
 See both the south and north coasts at the same time.
-30-minute hike down to the beach but swimming not allowed.
+30-minute hike down to the beach but swimming is not allowed.

 I returned to Ponta Delgada, had lunch in the city centre, dropped the car off at the airport and flew to Terceira (16:35, 50 minute flight, 98.50€).